-Star technology and structures in the saddle for Queen’s birthday
+Star technology in the saddle for Queen’s birthday

 The Royal Windsor Horse Show (RWHS) played host to The Queen’s 90th Birthday Celebration this year which took place between 12th and 15th May.
 The last night was broadcast live by ITV when The Queen and The Duke of Edinburgh, along with other members of the Royal Family, were in attendance.
 Star Events’ structures and technology cast the performances in a perfect light.